jsreport/docs/docs/base.md

 </html>
 ```

 The base tag assures that relatively linked scripts, images or styles gets loaded from the specified folder without additional extra work.
-Only note that you may need to enable local file access in some of the pdf rendering recipe like [phantom-pdf](/learn/phantom-pdf) using `phanton.allowLocalFilesAccess: true` option.
+Only note that you need to allow users to reach the local system through the `trustUserCode: true`.

 ### Send base address when running through cli

 ```
 jsreport render
   --template.engine=none
-  --template.recipe=phantom-pdf
+  --template.recipe=chrome-pdf
   --template.content=test.html
   --options.base=%cd%
   --out=out.pdf